-Lenders want to ensure that giving you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of an individual with a better FICO score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone with a near perfect FICO score.

-We're used to working with all tiers of credit scores.
-Call us at 918-377-2234 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to raise your score.
-Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

-- Pay on time.
-Late payments hurt your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Late payments hurt your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt sitting on a single card.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt taking up the balance a single card.

-- Retail cards and gas cards.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always beware of holding a large balance for too long because these types of cards normally have a steeper interest rate.
+- Apply for gas cards or store credit.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always beware of charging a high balance for more than a couple of billing cycles because these types of cards usually have a larger interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of All Seasons Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of All Seasons Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.